Otto Brandenburg: Personal life

 Brandenburg was born in Hejnsvig on 4 September 1934.
-As an infant, his and his mother moved to Copenhagen.
+As an infant, his mother and he moved to Copenhagen.
 He grew up with his mother and stepfather in Nørrebro, where he attended Stevsgades Skole.
 After leaving school, he apprenticed as a machinist at the Vølund machine factory.
 In 1953, he became the Copenhagen light welterweight boxing champion.

 On 8 June 1960, Otto Brandenburg married Birthe Kildehus Jørdgensen in Lyngby Church, with whom he had a daughter, Stine, in December of that year.
 The couple separated in 1966.
 In 1971 he became engaged to interior designer Susanne Tuxen, though the pair never wed.
 In the 1980s he had brief relationships with Italian actress Franca Maria De Monti and Bente Pryds, an employee of Nordisk Film.
 From the late 1980s he lived with Hanne Mynster, a former TV producer with whom he lived the last years of his life in relative seclusion in Buddinge.
 He died on 1 March 2007 following a long period of illness.